-The Trust's clinical services are divided into twenty-eight clinical directorates which are split into nine care groups:
+The Trust's clinical services are divided into clinical directorates which are split into care groups:

-Clinical Directors are supported by General Managers who look after aspects of planning and performance within the directorate.
+Clinical Directors are supported by Operations Directors who look after aspects of planning and performance within the directorate.

-Nurse Directors look after all aspects of the patient experience and work closely with General Managers to make sure the correct resources are available to be able to deliver high standards of patient care.
+Nurse Directors look after all aspects of the patient experience and work closely with Operations Directors to make sure the correct resources are available to be able to deliver high standards of patient care.